alapollon/bahn/README.md

-# bahn
+# BAHN
-an open end taxi customer information service for businesses and clients
+    an open-end mobile dashboard for navigation and public services.
+In policy compliance with any providence.
+Withstanding emergency services priority

+... more to be mentioned